Update: November 23, 2023.

-Effective September 30, 2023, the following COVID-related remote witnessing measures will be retired, in line with the removal of province-wide COVID restrictions.
+Effective September 30, 2023, the following COVID-related remote witnessing measures will be retired and access to the documents, in line with the removal of province-wide COVID restrictions.

 - Practice Bulletin 01-20: Process for Remote Witnessing of Affidavits for use in Land Title Applications.

 - This Practice Bulletin enables legal professionals to swear land title affidavits remotely.